ptr-cs/VehicleDashConcept/README.md

 - to test the controls via simulated data.
 The end result is a neat concept UI that is fun to play with (at least I think it is 👍) and test changes in state.
 It would also not be that difficult to inject real data and services into the UI, since the mock-up business logic is loose-coupled to the UI.

+For a more detailed explanation of the code, [a blog post about the project is available here](http://www.dividebyzeno.com/vehicle-dashboard-concept.html).

 # Features

 - Rapid prototype UI/UX desktop application for hardware proof-of-concept